wenq89/Advaned_DM_Project/README.md

 The original data set is not uploaded as it exceeds the maximum file size.

 ## data preprocessing
-divide the big data set to several small data sets depends on the purpose of the renting
-    The number of tuples does not have the key-"rented for":  10 (eliminated) The "rented for" dictionary from original data set: purpose     count
+1. find_purposes() to observe how many types of renting purposes The number of tuples does not have the key-"rented for":  10 (eliminated) The "rented for" dictionary from original data set: purpose     count